| For information on the book explaining PITS in more detail (Perpetration-Induced Traumatic Stress: The

 the other hand, PTSD was never mentioned but clearly portrayed in The Legend of Bagger Vance, complete with one

 flashback where the young captain could hear the guns of the war.
+The symptoms were also clear in the protaganist in

 There was a remark in "Almost Famous" which indicated a minor symptom of PTSD, which could be regarded as PITS